Updating a 12 year old interface, whilst enhancing the usability and readability of TV dashboards.

 We want our customers to be making best in class dashboards: dashboards that look great, effectively communicate their data by showing relationships and hierarchy and are easily understood by anyone who views them.

-These were prioritised into importance of how many times they appeared:
+Using Airtable, I logged the dashboards and tagged common findings, which were prioritised into importance of how many times they appeared:

 Before taking the project any further, my Product Manager and I took several of the ‘worst’ dashboards customers had created and set out to make them better using the product as it was.
 We wanted to be absolutely certain that the problem was in our current solution, and not the education that we’re providing our customers.
 We wondered if actually we could not build anything new and instead perhaps educate or guide users to better solutions.

 The result was that yes, we could make them a little better, but it was still really hard to see relationships and there was still a lot of repetition.
 Given that we, the ‘dashboard design professionals’ couldn’t make something that we considered great, we felt more confident that we needed to make bigger changes to the dashboards.

 The ability to group metrics will help to show relationships in data, help with cognitive overload and is a start towards showing hierarchy.

 This project was my first after joining Geckoboard, and whilst I had lots of ideas, I knew that senior stakeholders and longer standing colleagues had much more domain and technical knowledge than me, so to leverage this, I invited them to sketch out their ideas with me.

 It was great to see how creative people were with their grouping:

 I took the sketches and mocked them up into a rough, but idealistic end result using data from a real customer dashboard.

 It was clear at this point that we saw real value in being able to group metrics.
 This has multiple benefits: clear relationships shown, less repetition of text in titles, and less cognitive load.